 Whatever season you are in, fellow mother-friends, be encouraged that you have a gentle Shepherd-Father who is leading you and your young ones one step at a time.
 Lean into His strength and let His gentleness feed you, hold you, and guide you.
 For you are greatly loved.

 Have a story to tell or a mother to celebrate?
+Or simply need prayer?
 We’d love to hear from you!
 Message us here to share your story!
+And join us on Facebook, Medium, Instagram, and Twitter to get the latest updates, stories, and more!